Combined Heat and Power (CHP)Learn the benefits of CHP for large public and commercial buildings.

 Incentives available for CHP projects are designed to encourage “right-sizing.”
 In general, CHP systems which are sized without taking into account electrical and thermal energy-efficiency measures may ultimately end up being too large for the building’s electric and thermal load.
 This is especially true if standard building energy-efficiency measures are implemented after, rather than before, a CHP system is sized and installed.
 The incentives offered for CHP units are designed specifically to discourage “wrong sizing”.
 Higher incentives are awarded to projects that incorporate standard building energy-efficiency measures in advance of CHP project development.

-Actual incentive levels are based on the annual electrical and thermal efficiency, annual electrical power generation, the kW generated during the ISO co-incidental peak period, and the tier levels as described in the Guide to Submitting CHP Applications.
-The Tier 1, 2, and 3 incentive structure is for CHP projects that meet all program requirements under the Retrofit Program and shall consist of the implementation of CHP projects in support of an existing facility.
+Actual incentive levels are based on the annual electrical and thermal efficiency, annual electrical power generation, the kW generated during the ISO co-incidental peak period, and the tier levels as described in the Guide to Submitting CHP Applications for Incentives in Massachusetts.
+The Tier 1 and Tier 2 incentive structure is for CHP projects that meet all program requirements and shall consist of the implementation of CHP projects in support of an existing facility.
 The first step towards estimating the incentive level is to determine the “tier level” of the project.
 Please note that specific incentives will vary depending on the annual efficiency (electrical and thermal) of a project and other project attributes.
-Incentives as outlined in the Guide on pages 14 and 15 are not guaranteed.
+Incentives as outlined in the Guide on pages 11 through 13 are not guaranteed.

 Permitting Combined Heat & Power in Massachusetts